kobeodb/emergency-detection/README.md

 The tool we are most interested in is fine motion camera detection.
 These are cameras that make use of specialized software to detect patterns in human movement.
 These movements are analyzed by AI to detect health issues in patients, more specifically chronic diseases.

 ### Our approach
 Our prototype will consist of a combination of attributes of the three tools discussed above.
 Each tool will play a role in improving the TTI.
 The prototype will consist of a camera being able to detect a person’s movement.
 Live camera feed will be fed into the algorithm to simulate a realistic situation.
 When the camera detects a certain movement pattern it will send a message to the medical intervention team.
 The camera will be able to detect and classify the severity of the movement, this allows us to regulate the priority of several cases at once.
-(All the requirements are written out in a requirements txt file located on our github )
+(All the requirements are written out in a requirements txt file located on our GitHub )

 ## Testing our system
 We will test our prototype by conducting controlled experiments where volunteers simulate various movement patterns combined with already existing video material that can be found online, including medical emergencies.
 The camera system will monitor these scenarios to evaluate its ability to detect and classify critical movements accurately.
 By analyzing the system's performance in these tests, we can refine our algorithms to improve detection accuracy and ensure the system effectively reduces the Time to React (TTR) and improves the overall Time to Intervention (TTI).